Sable, a dolphin naiant Or; a chief embattled Vert, fimbriated Or.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Open, Between, Proper, Embattled, Pointed and rounded, Armorial roll, Erased, Azure, Boa, Overall, Wreath, Speaking, Charged, Chinapieria, Crest, Party per fess, Dolphin, Outlined, Outlined in sable, Dexter, With a turret, Coat of arms, Mullet, Barry, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Lion, Masoned, Semi-circular, Mortés, Jean, Naiant, Or, Fimbriated, Argent, Purpure, Rampant, Sable, Shorey, David Ryan, Vert, Crest and mantling, Plain tincture, Tower, One and Helm.
+Open, Between, Proper, Embattled, Pointed and rounded, Armorial roll, Erased, Azure, Boa, Overall, Wreath, Speaking, Charged, Crest, Party per fess, Dolphin, Outlined, Outlined in sable, Dexter, With a turret, Two, Rolled, Coat of arms, Schema, Papal States, Mullet, Barry, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Lion, Masoned, Mortés, Jean, Naiant, Or, Fimbriated, Argent, Purpure, Rampant, Sable, Shorey, David Ryan, Crest and mantling, Plain tincture, Tower, One and Helm.

 Dr. Antonio Salmerón y Cabañas,